-If you have questions regarding the content of this publication, please contact the police department at 732-571-4444.
+If you have questions regarding the content of this publication, please contact the Monmouth University Police Department (MUPD) at 732-571-4444.

 The safety and security of the campus community is the primary responsibility of the University Police Department.
-We have 19 state-commissioned police officers.
+We have 15 state-commissioned police officers.
 The University Police Department also employs safety officers, dispatchers, and various other personnel, all dedicated to providing quality service to all members of the University community.

-The University's Insitute for Health and Wellness and the Physician Assistant, Speech-Language Pathology, Clinical Mental Health Counseling and Addiction Studies graduate programs are located at the University's off-site campus located at the Monmouth University Graduate Center at Monmouth Park Corporate Center, 185 State Highway 36 in West Long Branch.
-In maintaining the University's commitment to safety, a MUPD Safety Officer is assigned to the site from 8 a.m. until closing Monday-Friday.
+The graduate Physician Assistant, Doctor of Occupational Therapy, Speech-Language Pathology, Clinical Mental Health Counseling, and Addiction Studies academic programs are located at the Monmouth University Graduate Center at Monmouth Park Corporate Center, 185 State Highway 36 in West Long Branch.
+In maintaining the University's commitment to safety, an MUPD Safety Officer is assigned to the site from 8 a.m. until closing Monday-Friday.
 An emergency phone is in the parking lot as well.
 The emergency phone in the parking lot allows immediate access to the West Long Branch Police Department.